 Tobacco smell can stay on the walls and floors for such a long time.
 That’s why you should clean each and every inch of the floors, walls, and ceilings.
 Even though this may seem like a laborious process, it will be worth it in the end.
 You can use TSP (trisodium phosphate), a cheap cleaner that can be used to wash all surfaces and remove smoke odors.
 You can also try making a mixture of 1/2 teaspoon of dishwashing detergent, 1/2 cup of borax and 2 gallons of warm water to wash the walls and floors.

 Repaint all painted surfaces

 After you’ve finished washing your walls and thus removing tobacco odors and stains, consider painting the walls.
 Use Cover Stain to prime the walls and then start repainting, you will rest assured knowing that there are no smoke residues on your walls anymore.
-After you are done painting the walls, you can also try to add some green scenary into the home.
+After you are done painting the walls, you can also try to add some green scenery to the home.
 You should add more plants.
-They will help to clean the air from harmful chemicals and they will allow you to breathe easy.
+They will help to clean the air from harmful chemicals and they will allow you to breathe easily.

 Smoking is a bad habit, but it’s unfortunately quite common.
 If you have moved into a new home that was previously owned by a smoker, you need to do a more thorough clean-up than you would normally do as smoke stays trapped in surfaces for months.
 Thus, if you do not handle cleaning everything just right, you expose yourself to health threats associated with smoking without even having the nasty habit yourself.
 As you can see, it is a bit of a hassle to deal with air purification and cleaning the surfaces properly, but it pays off knowing that you are moving into your new home just right, without being exposed to any health perils.